syncfusion-content/javascript-docs/js/UploadBox/File-Size.md

-> **Note**: maxAllowedContentLength is measured in bytes.
+N> maxAllowedContentLength is measured in bytes.

 {% include image.html url="/js/UploadBox/File-Size_images/File-Size_img4.png" %}

-> * When you configure both maxAllowedContentLength, maxRequestLength attributes, then maxAllowedContentLength is considered for execution.
+N> * When you configure both maxAllowedContentLength, maxRequestLength attributes, then maxAllowedContentLength is considered for execution.
-> * When the upload file’s size exceeds maxAllowedContentLength, you get a 404.13 error page.
+N> * When the upload file’s size exceeds maxAllowedContentLength, you get a 404.13 error page.
-> * When the upload file’s size exceeds maxRequestLength value, you get an exception “System.Web.HttpException: Maximum request length exceeded”.
+N> * When the upload file’s size exceeds maxRequestLength value, you get an exception “System.Web.HttpException: Maximum request length exceeded”.
-> * The ASP.NET method of maxRequestLength is greater than or equal to the IIS method of limiting the request length (maxAllowedContentLength).
+N> * The ASP.NET method of maxRequestLength is greater than or equal to the IIS method of limiting the request length (maxAllowedContentLength).